nostutzer/in3110/assignment3/README.md

 ## Tests
 In order to run the unit tests on `instapy` we need to use `pytest`.

-To check if our installation of the package was successfull we can run:
+To check if our installation of the package was successfully we can run:

     ```
 $ python3 -m pytest -v test/test_package.py